scopenco/M202/week5.md

 When you have your answer, please paste or type it into the box below, and submit.
 Unfortunately, case/capitalization matters here, so please enter the field name for the setting in question exactly how it appears in the logs.

 ### Answer
-Download [Handouts](https://raw.githubusercontent.com/wiki/scopenco/M202/handouts/5.1/configuration-issue-logs.tar.gz) and untar it.
+* Download [Handouts](https://raw.githubusercontent.com/wiki/scopenco/M202/handouts/5.1/configuration-issue-logs.tar.gz) and untar it.
-(TODO Explanation)
 Answer is 'bindIp'.

 ## Homework: 5.2: Examining a Log File with Mtools